MRJ-Badshah/EasyChat/README.md

-# ⚠️⚠️Do not use this as a open project⚠️⚠️
+# ⚠️Do not use this as a open project⚠️
 There are still a lot of vulnerabilities